NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/02-understanding-aws-core-services/Understanding AWS Core Services.md

 - Ecommerce building a custom platform
 - New functionality getting added
 - Aspects of the platform should listen for events like orders and refunds
-- Don’t know all elements that would need to respond to the events.
+- Don't know all elements that would need to respond to the events.
 - Recommended Service: Simple Messaging Service (SNS)

 ---